 Our regenerative medicine doctors have advanced training in the use of PRP and stem cell therapy.

 Platelet-Rich Plasma (PRP) is simply plasma that has a higher concentration of platelets than regular blood.
 Platelet activation plays a vital role in the body’s healing process.
-To obtain this, your doctor will take a small amount of your blood and spin it in a centrifuge to separate the platelet-rich plasma from the other components.
+To obtain the plasma for your PRP treatment, your doctor will take a small amount of your blood and spin it in a centrifuge to separate the platelet-rich plasma from the other components.

-A graft obtained from an elective, full-term cesarean section.
+A regenerative treatment from a graft obtained from an elective, full-term cesarean section.
 It does not contain stem cells but contains growth factors, collagens, proteins and cytokines designed to reduce pain and inflammation.

 Signaling molecules released by stem cells.
 They facilitate growth and repair by activating the patient’s own cells.